Skip to main content

 open lab notebookUndergraduate Program

-Bachelor of Science in Chemical Engineering (BS, ChemE): the primary professional degree, preparing students for work in electronics, chemicals and chemical processes, oil production, government, forest products, and other industries.
-The degree also prepares students for graduate study in chemical engineering Ph.D. programs and professional programs in medical, law, or business schools.
+Bachelor of Science in Chemical Engineering (BS, Chem E): a professional degree that prepares students to work in electronics, chemicals and chemical processes, oil production, government, forest products, and other industries.
+This degree also prepares students for advanced graduate study in chemical engineering (M.S. and/or Ph.D.) as well as professional programs in medical, law, or business schools.
+The BS, Chem E degree is offered with or without a Degree Option in Nano and Molecular Engineering, which provides additional training and experience related to molecular and nanoscale phenomena.

 Graduate Programs